Back to Blog

 Frequently Asked Questions

 How long is the concert?
-The main performance by Apache 207 typically lasts between 1.5 to 2 hours.
-This duration does not include the time for doors to open or any potential opening acts.
-Factor in the entire evening from entry until the end of the main set.
+The main performance by Apache 207 typically lasts for approximately 1.5 to 2 hours, excluding any potential intermissions.
+Including an opening act and the time between performances, the entire event can span around 3 to 4 hours from doors opening to the end of the main show.

 What's the refund policy?
-Refund policies are usually determined by the ticket vendor and the event promoter.
-Generally, tickets are non-refundable unless the event is cancelled by the organiser.
-If the event is rescheduled, tickets are typically valid for the new date.
-Always refer to the terms and conditions of your ticket purchase for specific details.
+Refund policies are typically determined by the ticket vendor and the event promoter.
+In most cases, tickets are non-refundable unless the event is cancelled outright or significantly rescheduled.
+If a show is postponed, tickets are usually valid for the new date.
+Always refer to the terms and conditions at the point of purchase.

 How early should I arrive?
-For an Apache 207 concert at the Olympiahalle, arriving at least 1.5 to 2 hours before the scheduled start time is recommended.
-This allows ample time for security checks, navigating the venue, finding your seats, and soaking in the atmosphere without feeling rushed.
+For a smooth experience, plan to arrive at the Olympiahalle at least 1.5 to 2 hours before the scheduled start time.
+This allows ample time for security checks, finding your seats or standing area, and getting refreshments without feeling rushed.

 ATMs and payment options?
-ATMs are usually available within the Olympiahalle for cash withdrawals.
-However, many vendors inside the venue now accept card payments (contactless and chip-and-PIN).
-It's always wise to carry some cash for smaller purchases or in case of any technical issues with payment systems, and to check the venue's specific payment policies beforehand.
+ATMs are usually available within the Olympiahalle complex.
+While many vendors inside the venue accept card payments, it's always advisable to carry some cash for smaller purchases or in case of any technical issues with card readers.
+Prices for food and beverages inside the venue are typically higher than average.

 Top Tips for Apache 207 at Olympiahalle Munich